merlijne77/merlijne77/README.md

 💻 I am a self taught Developer
 📚 Constantly learning
 📝 Focus lies on Desktop/Mobile applications
- for mental healthcare and building electronic circuits for fun 🔭 Working on an animatronic (King Boo) and Desktop applications 🌱 Currently doing the Python career Track on Datacamp 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+ for healthcare and building electronic circuits for fun 🔭 Working on an animatronic (King Boo) and Desktop applications 🌱 Currently doing the Python career Track on Datacamp 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)